 Kentucky requires all K-TAP applicants, as a condition of eligibility, to participate in work-related activities with the exception of those that are disabled or over 60 years old.

 Assistance with K-TAP

 Kentucky SNAP (formerly Food Stamps) helps low-income people and families in Kentucky with cash assistance to buy the food they need for a nutritionally adequate diet.
-In 2014, the average monthly SNAP benefit for each household in Kentucky is $244.441
+The average monthly SNAP benefit for a family of three in Kentucky is $393.

 Eligible households are issued an EBT Card used to make food purchases at at one of the 231,000 authorized retail locations around the country, 4,200 in Kentucky.

 Eligibility pre-screening and online application are available at SNAP Web Portal.
 For more information, contact the SNAP benefit office in the county where you live or call 1-855-306-8959 for assistance.